funkhaus/vuehaus/README.md

 Vuehaus comes with [fh-deploy](https://www.npmjs.com/package/fh-deploy) to make deploying your site as easy as possible.

 Run `npm run deploy` to generate a config file based on a few user inputs.
-The queue of files to upload is in the package.json `files` property. `npm run deploy` automatically runs `npm run build` and sends the queued files to your server!
+The queue of files to upload is in the package.json `files` property. `npm run deploy` automatically uploads whatever you have in your directory at the time to your server, so we recommend running `npm run build` first - a full deploy command might look like this:

+`npm run build && npm run deploy`

 **Important note from fh-deploy readme:**